 "The author introductorily maintains that the best interest of Britain consists in the extension of her dominion on the ocean; and that, as a means to this end, naval architecture is a subject of primary importance and, by consequence, the culture and production of naval timber is also very important. [...]
 An appendix of 29 pages concludes the book, and receives some parenthetical evolutions of certain extraneous points which the author struck upon in prosecuting the thesis of his book [which it the importance of naval timber].
 This may be truly termed, in a double sense, an extraordinary part of the book.
 One of the subjects discussed in this appendix is the puzzling one, of the origin of species and varieties; and if the author has hereon originated no original views (and of this we are far from certain), he has certainly exhibited his own in an original manner."
 (Loudon, 1832, pp. 702-703)Robert Chambers

 The paragraph in the Chambers's Edinburgh Journal, vol. 1, no. 8, 24 March 1832, p.
 63 (see top right corner) is a recipe on how to treat trees so that they yield plank timer.
 "Divide all branches into leaders and feeders..." and so on about cutting, pruning, thinning etc. As Mike Weale pointed out at the excellent Patrick Matthew Project, PMP (see Excerpt #4), this paragraph is merely an abridged abstract from pp. 8-14 of Matthew's book.
 It is headed "ON THE TRAINING OF PLANK TIMBER" and ends with ".—Matthew on Naval Timber."
-I'm not even sure whether this has been written by Robert Chambers.
+That is, the whole recipe is a copy-paste job lacking any original work on the part of the Chambers brothers.
+I'm not even sure whether this has been written by William or Robert Chambers.
 It might as well have been written by Matthew himself, possibly on the request of one of the Chambers brothers.
 Anyway, it is not a citation by Robert Chambers of Matthew (1831) on species transformation through natural selection.